-Gjensidige's solvency and capital needs are, in principle, defined by the rules adopted by the authorities.
-The standard requirements that have been adopted are based on average figures.
-The Board would like solvency and capital requirements to be always defined in relation to Gjensidige's actual exposure, and it has therefore invested considerable resources in the Group's own internal model, which provides continuous, detailed information about solvency and capital needs.
-The model constitutes a good, relevant decision-making basis for the Board in the areas covered by the model, and has, subject to certain additional conditions, been approved by the Financial Supervisory Authority.
-The Board has also targets that Gjensidige shall meet the requirements for an A-rating by S&P or a rating at a similar level to ensure that Gjensidige is properly capitalised.
+Gjensidige's solvency capital requirements are primarily defined by regulatory standards.
+These standard requirements are based on general assessments of European insurance companies.
+The Board aims for the solvency and capital requirements to be more aligned with Gjensidige's risk profile and has therefore invested significant resources in a proprietary internal model that continuously provides detailed information on solvency and capital needs.
+This model offers the Board a solid and relevant basis for decision-making in the areas it covers and has been approved by the Financial Supervisory Authority, with certain conditions.
+To ensure that Gjensidige is well-capitalized, the Board has also established that Gjensidige should meet the requirements for an A-rating from S&P or an equivalent rating.